Batapi: Classic Japanese Buttered Peanut Snack

-Actually, “Batapi (バタピー)” is a compound word composed of “Bata (バタ)” and “Pi (ピー)”.
-The former Bata stands for butter, while the latter Pi is short for peanuts, and Batapi refers to a classic Japanese battered peanut snack.
+As the former Bata stands for butter, while the latter Pi is short for peanuts, Batapi is a battered peanut snack.

-- Heat a frying pan and put in a pat of butter
+- Heat a frying pan and put in a pat of butter.

-- Place the cooked peanuts on a sheet of cooking paper and remove the excess oil
+- Place the cooked peanuts on a sheet of cooking paper and remove the excess oil.

-- Enjoy the buttered peanuts Batapi!
+- Enjoy the buttered peanuts!

 Actually, we Japanese, except for cooking enthusiasts, hardly make Batapi at home but purchase it in grocery stores.